-Students must complete pages 1 and 2 and a health care provider must complete the remaining sections of the Immunization Record Form.
+Students must complete the student sections and a health care provider must complete the remaining sections of the Certificate of Immunization.
 If a student is not able to provide appropriate documentation, immunizations and/or titers are available for a fee.